 Students should have multiple opportunities during the school year to have their level of intervention changed by demonstration of progress on common assessments.
-Data from each student should be reviewed against objective criteria to determine if the student is receiving the appropriate level of intervention.
+Data from both formal and informal assessments should be reviewed against objective criteria to determine if the student is receiving the appropriate level of intervention.

 Grade-level-wide assessments with published cut scores inform teachers of the data to be used to assign students to intervention levels.
 Decision points based on data help students receive appropriate interventions and reduce the subjectivity of assigning students to intervention levels.
 Having common objective criteria for reducing or increasing the intensity of interventions provides a motivating roadmap for students, families, and teachers to meet expectations.
-Common objective criteria also aide teachers in knowing when it is appropriate to provide a student with lower intensity interventions.
+Common objective criteria also aide teachers in knowing when it is appropriate to provide a student with lower intensity interventions or change intervention strategy.